 Have You Suffered a Neck or Back Injury?

-One thing is clear – professional truck drivers are more likely to suffer back and neck injuries than the average person due to job requirements and the lifestyle associated with professional trucking.
+Also, according to The Bureau of Labor Statistics (BLS), fatal occupational injuries to truck drivers have constantly been on the rise for years.
+One thing is clear – professional truck drivers are more likely to suffer neck and back injuries than the average person due to job requirements and the lifestyle associated with professional trucking.

 The lifestyle of professional truckers is very demanding and typically involves driving 5 to 7 days a week, for 8 to 10 hours a day (or more), and traveling tens of thousands of miles a year with very few breaks.
-These extended periods of sitting are followed by bursts of strenuous activity such as lifting and bending, which naturally leaves truckers susceptible to back and neck injuries.
-The vibration of the truck and the bouncing of the seat are also thought to contribute to the high occurrence of back and neck injuries in trucker drivers.
+These extended periods of sitting are followed by bursts of strenuous activity such as lifting and bending, which naturally leaves truckers susceptible to neck and back injuries.
+The truck’s vibration and the seat bouncing are also considered contributing factors to the fact that back or neck pain occurs often in trucker drivers.
 This combination is a recipe for painful back and neck injuries.

 The cause of neck and back pain is not always apparent from X-Rays, MRIs, and other diagnostic testing.
-For this reason, truck drivers often express frustration that doctors and other health care providers are not able to treat their injuries, and, in some cases, refuse to recognize that the trucker is even injured.
+That can result in the inability to have back and neck pain diagnosed properly.
+Because of that, truck drivers often express frustration that doctors and other health care workers are not able to provide them to have their back or neck pain treated, and, in some cases, refuse to recognize that the trucker is even injured.
 The pain from the injury combined with the lack of respect shown by health care providers can be disheartening.
 We can help.